0xchabbi/azure_terraform_infra/README.md

 This readme file provides an overview of the Azure Infrastructure created using Terraform scripts.
 It provides an understanding of the project, its purpose, prerequisites, and how to use it.

 ## Project Overview
 The project is a set of Terraform scripts that create an infrastructure on Microsoft Azure.
-The infrastructure includes a virtual network, subnets, security groups, network security groups, and a virtual machine.
+The infrastructure includes a virtual network, subnets, firewall, firewall-policy, application gateway, appservice and a virtual machine.
 The virtual machine is configured with an operating system and other software as required.

 ## Purpose
 The purpose of the project is to provide a template for creating a basic infrastructure on Azure.
 The scripts are designed to be customized to meet the specific requirements of a project.
 This provides a faster and more consistent way of creating the infrastructure.